Shell Structure

 public static void UnregisterCustomCommands(string ShellType, string[] commandNames)

-If you've registered your commands correctly, the help command list should list your mod command that you've registered using one of the RegisterCustomCommand functions.
+If you've registered your commands correctly, the help command list should list your commands that you've registered using one of the RegisterCustomCommand functions.

 More?